 Would you like to save this?

-Carrot cake cupcakes with cream cheese frosting are a big hit anytime of the year.
-This carrot cake cupcakes recipe was inspired by my pumpkin carrot cake.
+Carrot cake cupcakes with cream cheese frosting are handheld versions of my popular pumpkin carrot cake.
+Everyone will love them!

 Jump to: